dgroomes/stackoverflow-look-back/README.md

 General clean ups, TODOs and things I wish to implement for this project:

+* Consider how to move the generic RPC code in `extension-entrypoint.js` (specifically the `initializeWebPage()` function) and the generic RPC code in `web-load-source.js` into the `src/rpc/` directory.
+Ideally, all generic RPC code should live separately from the other code.
+It should be such that the RPC framework is good enough to use by even another project!
 * Change the project name.
 Drop the "static" name and replace it with "extractor", or "viewer" or something like that.
 * Defect.
 If you click the extension button more than once, it is problematic because it runs the content scripts every time, which mean multiple window listeners are added because of `content-script-messaging-proxy.js`.